ClaraMarquardt/EmailAnalyser/README.md

 # [2] Execute the set-up script (!
 Ensure that no spaces are appended to the end of the command)
 cd [local path]/email_sentiment
 source code/machine_code/set_up_wrapper.sh && source code/machine_code/set_up.sh > log/set_up.txt 2>&1

 ## Notes:
 * You will need to be connected to the Internet during the set-up process
-* When asked whether to complete a Homebrew reset - enter 'No' unless you encounter problems during set-up  in which case it may help to rerun the set-up script with a Homebrew reset (enter 'Yes')
+* When asked whether to complete a Homebrew reset - enter 'No' unless you encounter problems during set-up in which case it may help to re-run the set-up script with a Homebrew reset (enter 'Yes')
 * When asked for a password - enter the root password (required to install php)
 * Depending on whether or not e.g. Xcode (command line tools), are already installed installation may take up to 30 minutes

-# [3] Ensure that your email account supports an imap connection from an external PHP client
+# [3] Ensure that your email account supports an imap connection from an external php client
 Visit: https://myaccount.google.com/lesssecureapps

 ````